SecureDossier removal instructions

 After uninstalling the potentially unwanted application, scan your computer for any remaining unwanted components or possible malware infections.
 To scan your computer, use recommended malware removal software.

 Remove rogue extensions from Internet browsers:

-At the time of research SecureDossier did not install any unwanted browser extensions.
-However note that some unwanted applications can be installed together with adware and browser hijackers.
-If you see unwanted ads or get unwanted redirects when browsing the Internet continue with the removal guide below.
+At time of research, SecureDossier did not install any unwanted browser extensions, however, some unwanted applications can be installed together with adware and browser hijackers.
+If you experience unwanted ads or unwanted redirects when browsing the internet, continue with the removal guide below.